Coconuts have had a bad rap in recent years. And unjustly so.

 Coconut “water” is the liquid found inside young coconuts (and differs from coconut milk).
 It is rich in potassium and other purported “youth-enhancers” and hence its popularity with athletes and A-listers.
 And 100% natural, at that.

-Coconut "flour" is simply dried coconut meat that has been ground into a fine powder.
-Despite its sweet taste, it has no sugar and provides a bevy of benefits to baked goods like Coconut Flour Brownies.
+Coconut flour is simply dried coconut meat that has been ground into a fine powder.
+Despite its sweet taste, it has no sugar and provides a bevy of benefits to baked goods.